-3 reasons why you should not exercise before bed
+3 reasons why you shouldn't exercise before bed

-According to a study, exercising late at night can increase your heart rate and disrupt your sleep.
-Exercise can leave you dehydrated and release stress hormones in the body, making you stay awake.
+Exercising late at night can raise your heart rate and disrupt your sleep, according to a study.
+Exercise can leave you dehydrated and releases stress hormones in the body, keeping you awake.

-Reasons why you should not train late at night according to the study:
+Reasons why you shouldn't train late at night according to the study:

-When you exercise, the adrenal glands are activated to produce adrenaline, which is known as epinephrine.
-This increases the number of heartbeats.
-This also increases oxygen levels and blood flow to the muscles, which disrupt sleep.
+When you exercise, the adrenal gland is activated to produce adrenaline, which is known as epinephrine.
+This increases the heart rate.
+This also increases oxygen levels and blood flow to the muscles, which disrupts sleep.

-Intense exercise can stimulate the nervous system and increase heart rate, which can take time to return to normal.
-It also disturbs your sleep.
+Intense workouts can stimulate the nervous system and increase heart rate, which can take time to return to normal.
+This also disturbs your sleep.
 Some intense exercises include running, swimming, cycling and lifting heavy weights.

 The nervous system needs time to recover.
-As a result you will feel muscle aches and fall asleep poorly.
+As a result, you will feel sore muscles and sleep poorly.

 Experts suggest 2 simple ways to combat the negative effects of late night exercise:

-- Make sure you do exercises at least three hours before bedtime
+- Make sure you exercise at least three hours before bed

 - Take a hot shower to relax your muscles